djstevenson/songs-to-the-siren/README.md

 We don't.
 It's just a demo app so I can show some code if/when looking for a new job.
 Which I'm not, at the moment.
 But you never know what's ahead.

-### Isn't the blog title gramatically incorrect?

-Probably yes.
-But it's not a great name already and changing it to "Songs Of Which I Will Never Tire" doesn't seem to improve it a lot.

-License
+Licence
 =======

-MIT License, see the LICENSE file.
+MIT License (sic), see the LICENSE file.

 Author
 ======